manolitto/minibox/README.md

 1. Download and install OpenSCAD from [here](https://openscad.org/downloads.html).
 2. Open [MiniatureBox.scad](./MiniatureBox.scad)
+3. Choose box type (open or closable)
-3. Enter the number of "box passengers", the size of the base and the dimensions of your mini model.
+3. Enter number of "box passengers", size of the base and the dimensions of your mini model
 4. Render and Export STL

 <p align="center"><img src="img/OpenSCAD.png" alt="MiniBox showcase 1" width="600"></p>